 Please sign in at the Reception desk when your group first arrive.
-We will be able to issue you with a map highlighting the stairs, lifts, toilets, exits and any galleries that need to be avoided due to building work.
+We will be able to issue you with a map highlighting your pre-booked gallery timetable, and where the stairs, lifts, toilets and exits are located.

-July 13th 2018 onwards: You’ll need to keep your coats and bags with you, or leave them on your coach if possible.
-Please get in touch if you have any queries about this
+2 October 2018 onwards: We will not have space for coats and bags and ask to keep your coats and bags with you, or leave them on your coach if possible.
+Please get in touch if you have any queries about this.

-July 13th 2018 onwards: We will no longer be able to offer a lunch space in the Museum so you will need to plan to visit us for just a half day, or make other arrangements for your lunch in Manchester.
+2 October 2018 onwards: We will no longer be able to offer a lunch space in the Museum so we suggest that you plan to visit us for just a half day, or investigate combining your visit to Manchester Museum with another venue.

-July 13th 2018 onwards: Perhaps not as there will be nowhere on-site for groups to eat packed lunches.
+2 October 2018 onwards: There will be nowhere on-site for groups to eat packed lunches.
 Older groups might wish to visit nearby cafes on Oxford Road.
 However you might find the smaller museum only takes an hour or two to visit.